MILESAGO - Stage Shows 1964-75

 Jon English (Judas)

-British-born singer Jon English was virtually unknown prior to his casting in the role of Judas.
-But he was already an accomplished singer, having paid his dues as lead vocalist with Sydney's Sebastian Hardie Blues Band (precursor to the renowned progressive group Sebastian Hardie).
-His electrifying performances as Judas won rave reviews, made him an instant star and launched his career; in the years following Superstar he established a very successful solo career and was one of the top male vocalists of the period, scoring major hits with songs like Hollywood Seven and Turn The Page.
+British-born singer Jon English was not well-known prior to his casting as Judas in Superstarbut he was already an accomplished singer, and paid his dues as lead vocalist with Sydney's Sebastian Hardie Blues Band (precursor to the renowned progressive group Sebastian Hardie).
+He originally auditioned for the Superstar chorus but the producers were so impressed that he was called back to audtion for the role of Judas.
+His electrifying performances won rave reviews, made him a star and launched his career.
+In the years following Superstar he established a successful career as a recording artist and was one of the top male vocalists of the period, scoring major hits with songs like "Hollywood Seven' and "Turn The Page" and "Six Ribbons" (with Mario Millo).

-Marcia Hines (Mary Magdelene, 1973-74)
+Marcia Hines (Mary Magdalene)

 Robin Ramsay (Pilate)